george-mcintyre/pvashark/README.md

 We use the Request ID to lookup the FieldDesc structure.
 This contains the individual type IDs of the fields indexed from 0, ..
 N-1.
 And so we can directly use the bitmask to pull up the definitions.

-Note: In that in this example ALL fields in timestamp are provided because the whole `timestamp_t` structure is referenced in the
+Note: In this example ALL fields in timeStamp are provided because bit 6 (timeStamp struct) is set in the `BitSet`, which forces all direct non-complex subfields (secondsPastEpoch, nanoseconds, userTag) to be included. as well as the value field because of forcing from bit 0
-`BitSet`.
-Meaning that we need to store the relationship between the elements stored in the cache.

 In Wireshark this should show as follows: